viniciusteix/mo805-information-retrieval/assignment-7/MO445-descriptors/Readme.md

 	Generate **results.csv** with all images names closeded of each query (image).
 -	To generate the Precision vs Recall graphic, run:
 **python metrics.py**

+	- OUTPUT:
+	Generate **precision_vs_recall.png** with the graphics of precision versus recall for the average of all querys.